Gabriel-Damas/Gabriel-Damas/README.md

 My name is Gabriel Damasceno 👨‍💻

-I've been a Front-End developer since 2020. 💻
+I am currently a Data Analyst at Smiles | GOL Linhas Aéreas. 💻

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 ### 🌍 "Reject common sense to make the impossible possible" 🧠

 - 📍 From SP living in Osasco
--  💻 Front-End
+-  💻 Data Analyst

 Reach me out 👇🏼